RSP 502–03: Certification of Sponsored Project Effort

 Office for Research and Sponsored Projects Administration (ORSPA)

-Effort reporting is the process of verifying that the actual effort performed on a sponsored project during an effort-reporting period meets or exceeds the combination of compensated effort and stated cost-share commitments to sponsored projects.
+Effort reporting is the process of verifying that the actual effort performed on a sponsored project during an effort-reporting period meets or exceeds the combination of compensated effort and stated cost sharing commitments to sponsored projects.

-Employees compensated from sponsored projects or having a cost-share commitment to sponsored projects must certify 100 percent of their effort each effort-reporting period.
+Employees compensated from sponsored projects or having a cost sharing commitment to sponsored projects must certify 100 percent of their effort each effort-reporting period.
 Effort to be certified comprises an employee’s institutional base salary activities, regardless of the number of hours worked.
-Incidental work that is in excess of institutional base-salary activities (e.g., supplemental pay, intra-university consulting) and non-effort-related compensation (e.g., bonus pay, allowances) is not included in the effort to be certified.
+Incidental work that is in excess of institutional base-salary activities (e.g., supplemental pay, intra-institution of higher education (IHE) consulting) and non-effort-related compensation (e.g., bonus pay, allowances) is not included in the effort to be certified.

 Effort Commitment and Certification